paulrobertlloyd/paulrobertlloyd-v3/source/_pages/contact.markdown

 title: Contact
 permalink: /contact/
 ---
-<p>If you wish to get in touch, please send me a message using the form below.</p>
+If you wish to get in touch, please send me a message using the form below.
+{: .s-lede}

 {% include form/contact.html %}